Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## Labor<a name="labor"></a>
 Just as financial investors risk capital in a venture, early contributors in the community risk their labor.
 The primary difference is that community developers are in direct control of the outcome, and can continuously adapt to a changing business environment.

 Because of the 200 tokens-per-BCH peg, early contributors have a barometer upon which to gauge market value for their labor.
 Assuming the liquidity app starts with initial balances of 250 BCH and 50,000 tokens, the pseudo-stable price point is 200 tokens-per-BCH (50,000 / 250 = 200).
 At a market value of $200 USD-per-BCH, the market value of the token is $1 USD per token.
-While the market value of BCH in USD or other fiat currency is free to fluctuate, the 200 tokens-per-BCH pseudo-stable price point will remain constant.
+While the market value of BCH in USD or other fiat currency is free to fluctuate, the 200 tokens-per-BCH pseudo-stable peg will remain constant.
 Contributors have both a value with which to gauge fair-market value for their labor, and direct control over the economic repercussions of their actions.

 Community members willing to be compensated in tokens, and then hold those tokens until the peg stabilizes, will make the best economic actors, and will be the most welcome early contributors.
 If the Foundation has other means of financing (such as BCH), they can use tokens to tip or supplement developers and thereby gain access to a wider pool of labor.